-It is (tragically / ironically) called the Istanbul Convention, it was first ratified by Ankara (that’s our capital city btw) and yet here we are, leaving it… And upon what grounds?
+It is (tragically / ironically) called the Istanbul Convention, first ratified by Ankara (that’s our capital city) and yet here we are, leaving it… And upon what grounds?

 1. Reports show that on average, here in Turkey every day a woman is murdered by such as husbands, fathers, sons and ex-lovers.
 There is a pervading sense of ownership and entitlement of men over women here (and everywhere — I’ll get to that).

 2. Psychological abuse of women in this country is huge, rife and so normalised that I even suffered it completely unknowingly for most of my first marriage.
 It was inadvertently perpetrated by my late first husband, the man whose combined role of protector/owner/husband/lover was utterly confused.
 His confusion was a micro manifestation of the nationwide and worldwide confusion and distortion of roles of the male, the patriarchy and the masculine.

 When I finally found the words to explain this to him, he was shocked, ashamed.
 He agreed that I was right to want a divorce, and then went right on doing what he knew best; oppressing and abusing to keep up his ownership role over me and our children.